 Your Roxburgh Gorge / Clutha Gold Trails adventure starts at our Bike It Now! depot in Clyde.

-This section of the Trail follows the Clutha River from The Big Red Bridge to the Big Grey Bridge in Alexandra.
+This section of the Roxburgh Gorge Trail follows the Clutha River from The Big Red Bridge to the Big Grey Bridge in Alexandra.
 This is easy single track riding you just need to be aware of other users as it is a walking and cycling track.
-Our bikes all have bells very useful in this section.
+Our bikes all have bells (very useful in this section).

 This part of the trail begins in Alexandra passing under the Alexandra bridge and beside the historic bridge piers.
-The Manuherikia River joins the Clutha river and you enter into the gorge within 1km on the track start.
+The Manuherikia River joins the Clutha River and you enter into the gorge within 1km on the track start.
 Be amazed by the quick transition from urban to remote and the awe inspiring gorge setting.
-The trail gains height as it makes its way to Butchers Creek (4.1km) where you will see stone walled water races and signs of the old gold mining days.
-The trail stops beside the boat jetty at Doctors Point.
-This is where you will meet the boat at a pre-arranged time for a relaxing transfer down the lake to Shingle Creek.
+The trail then gains height as it makes its way to Butchers Creek (4.1km) where you will see stone walled water races and signs of Central Otago’s gold mining days.
+The trail then tops beside the boat jetty at Doctors Point.
+This is where you will meet the boat at a pre-arranged time to enjoy a relaxing transfer down the lake to Shingle Creek.

-From the Shingle Creek Jetty you ascend gradually into a more rural setting, passing through small secluded valleys.
-As you approach the Roxburgh Dam the rugged isolated landscape allows you to take in stunning vistas up and down the lake.
+At Shingle Creek Jetty you leave the boat and ascend gradually into the rural countryside, passing through peaceful secluded valleys.
+As you approach the Roxburgh Dam this rugged isolated landscape allows you to take in stunning vistas up and down the lake.

-Overnight: Lake Roxburgh Village or a short 9kms down the river to Roxburgh
+Overnight: Lake Roxburgh Village or continue for a short 9kms down the river to Roxburgh

 DAY 2 – COMMISSIONERS FLAT TO MILLERS FLAT – 29 KM

 Start by crossing over the Roxburgh Dam, turning right to Commissioners Flat.
 This is the starting point of the Clutha Gold Trail.
-This part of the trail takes you alongside the mighty Clutha Mata-au Rivers – its distinctive turquoise colour, constant flow and ever changing moods become interwoven with your experience.
-Look out for signs of the original search for gold and imagine what the hardy settlers faced in the early days.
+This part of the trail takes you alongside the mighty Clutha (Mata-au) River.
+With its’ turquoise waters, constant flow and ever changing moods it will be a constant companion on this section.
+Look out for signs of gold mining and imagine the harsh conditions faced by the early settlers.

-As you travel downstream you cannot miss the orchards on both sides of the valley creating a splash of colour at every season.
+As you travel downstream you cannot miss a number of Central Otago fruit orchards located on both sides of the valley.
+This creates a splash of colour in each season.

-Meander along the riverside and enjoy a break in your journey at Pinders Pond, 5km beyond Roxburgh.
-There are many things to look out for along this part of the trail, including stunning rock formations both on the hillsides and in the river, and the largest stand of regenerating native Kanuka (tea trees).
+Meander along the scenic riverside, then enjoy a break in your journey at Pinders Pond which is 5km beyond Roxburgh.
+There are many things to look out for along this part of the trail.
+These include the dramatic rock formations on the hillsides and in the river itself.
+There is also the largest stand of regenerating native Kanuka (tea trees).